holtdw/ansible/README.md

 # ansible

-now is the time for all good men to come to the aid of their country
+now is the time for all good men to come to the aid of their country.